DanilIvanchik/ResWizard-Java/README.md

 ![Image alt](https://github.com/DanilIvanchik/ResWizard/raw/main/readmeImages/image%20(27).png)
 <br>
 <br>
-I told you about the main functions of ResWizard, but nothing can replace real experience of use!
-Below you can find information on how to try ResWizard for yourself.
-I will always be glad to see your pull requests and comments!
-See you ;)
+I've provided an overview of ResWizard's primary functionalities, but there's no substitute for firsthand experience!
+Below, you'll find instructions on how to test ResWizard yourself.
+I'm always eager to receive your pull requests and comments.
+Looking forward to your participation! 😉

 ## Content
 - [Technologies](##Technologies)